archieLa/DashHero_main/test_app/README.md

     - Startup configuration opions:
         - **[-r]** Configures app to be DashHero repeater
         - **[-t ms_offset_value] optional.
 Default value: 1000ms** Specifies how the app should modify timestamp received from active tracking message.
 Provided offset will be added to received timestamp
-        -- **[-g offset_value] optional.
+        -- **[-p offset_value] optional.
 Default value 0** Specifies how the app should modify GPS coordinates received from active tracking message.
 The app will modify received longitude and latitude by adding provided offset
     - Application start example:
         **`./DashHeroTest -r -c 5`**
 Note: identity option is exclusive and only one of the listed flags: [-c], [-d], [-r] should be provided at the time